p-stachyra/p-stachyra.github.io/_posts/2024-02-25-ASR-Whisper-Translator.md

 ```

 Since we know that the video takes around 7 seconds, we can estimate that the sampling rate in this case is 16000 Hz.
-We will assigned it to a constant that will be re-used for the exploratory part.
+We will assign it to a constant that will be re-used for the exploratory part.

 ```python